Symbiotic

 }

-The Delegator specifies whether restaking is allowed across networks and operators, and the allocation of assets.
+The Delegator module specifies whether restaking is allowed across networks and Borrowers, and the allocation of assets.

-Cap requires that staked assets are solely used as coverage for the specific operator receiving delegations (i.e. stake cannot be shared with other networks/operators).
-As such, the OperatorNetworkSpecificDelegator is used to ensure delegations are siloed.
-Each vault can only delegate to one operator.
+Cap requires that staked assets are solely used as coverage for the specific Borrower receiving delegations (i.e. stake cannot be shared with other networks/Borrowers).
+As such, the [OperatorNetworkSpecificDelegator](https://docs.symbiotic.fi/modules/vault/delegation#3-operatornetworkspecificdelegator) is used to ensure delegations are siloed.
+Each vault can only delegate to one Borrower.

 The Slasher handles slash requests from Cap’s middleware, by fetching stake from the Delegator and calling the Vault to transfer the assets to the Burner.

 The Vault handles deposit and withdrawals on an epoch basis.
-Assets leave Symbiotic vaults only when there is a withdrawal or slashing event.
+Assets leave Symbiotic vaults only when there is a withdrawal or liquidation event.

 Deposits are instant.
 Withdrawals take until the end of the next epoch to withdraw.
 The epoch is fixed to 7 days, hence withdrawals take up to 14 days to execute.

-The stakerRewards contract creates a rewards contract to distribute interest to delegators
+The stakerRewards contract creates a rewards contract to distribute underwriting premiums to Underwriters

 stakerRewards = defaultStakerRewardsFactory.create(